• Places We’ve Been

 Phone Etiquette

 When out exploring, if you need your phone, stop, step aside and stand with your back to a building while looking at the phone.
 Far too many people stop in the middle of the sidewalk or even worse, walk with their eyes on their phone, trying to read directions to lodging, etc. Don’t do it!
 People easily lose phones this way as they are snatched out of their hands and gone before they even know what happened.
-In the same way, NEVER put your phone in your back pocket unless you want to try to gift it to a pickpocket.
+In the same way, NEVER put your phone in your back pocket unless you want to gift it to a pickpocket.

 Credit Card and Cash

 One of the most common items that is on the radar of thieves is your credit cards, passport and currency.
-Make two copies of your passport then keep your original in the hotel room safe. (or a similar safe place.)
+Make two copies of your passport and keep your original in the hotel room safe. (or a similar safe place.)
 Carry the passport copy inside your purse or jacket.
 While in Ecuador, we were asked for our passport when using a credit card so I carried them in a readily accessible inside zip purse pocket.

 Keep credit cards and cash out of sight.
-It’s best to have small bills readily available for incidentals in an easy to reach pouch.
+It’s best to have small bills readily available for incidentals in an easy-to-reach pouch.
 If you know how much you’ll need in cash for that day, separate that amount from your larger bills.
 Never pull out a wad of money when in a crowded area.
 You may end up making yourself a target.

 Jewelry